Programs, Services and Fiscal

 Includes publications, resources and professional organizations for School Psychology.

 Secondary Transition - Planning from School to Adult Life

-This page contains information and resources to assist in Secondary Transition Planning, including age appropriate assessments, Post-School Outcome Goals Statements and Annual IEP Transition Goals/Objectives, Summary of Performance (SOP/ED635), Transition Resources and Services in CT, including other State Agencies and CT Transition Programs & Transition-Vocational Service Providers, as well as resources and tools related to IDEA Indicators 1: Graduation, 2: Dropout, 13: Secondary Transition, and 14: Post-School Outcomes.
+This page contains information and resources to assist in Secondary Transition Planning, including age appropriate assessments, Post-School Outcome Goals Statements and Annual IEP Transition Goals/Objectives, Summary of Performance (SOP/ED635), Transition Resources and Services in CT, including other State Agencies and CT Transition Programs Offering Transition-Only Services for Students with Disabilities (18-21), as well as resources and tools related to IDEA Indicators 1: Graduation, 2: Dropout, 13: Secondary Transition, and 14: Post-School Outcomes.